Here’s our list for anyone who loves food and seeing new places, from local festivals to restaurants that are far from

 Smaku introduces local tastes of Porvoo

 The city of Porvoo, about 50 kilometres (30 miles) east of Helsinki, hosts Smaku, a food festival that offers signature dishes from various local restaurants in the form of small treats.
 Each establishment creates a tasting version of at least one appetiser, main course or dessert, and visitors can vote for the best dish.
 The festival culminates in a food feast at Porvoo Art Factory on the final day.

 Kaskis, chosen as restaurant of the year in 2018, is located in the southwestern Finnish city of Turku.
 Kaskis specialises in organic and local food featuring many plants found in the wild.
 Some are gathered by the chefs themselves.

 History and gastronomy

-Once a base for clearing and storing naval mines, the island of Lonna is an attraction in itself, but it also happens to have one of the best summer restaurants in Helsinki.
+Once a base for clearing and storing naval mines, Lonna Island is an attraction in itself, but it also happens to have one of the best summer restaurants in Helsinki.
 You can reach Lonna by ferry (the same boat also goes to the island fortress of Suomenlinna) from May to September.